YouTube Green

 YouTube Green introduces three features that work together to make environmental impact visible at the personal, community, and platform level.

-01: Usage dashboard
+Usage analytics dashboard

 Users expressed concern about their streaming footprint but had no reference point for what their habits actually cost.